 6) Limit my focus.
 Let’s face it; we all have other things besides new projects that require regular attention.
 For most people, life is pretty full without adding anything to the mix.
 That means there is a need to be economical with our time.
 It may be possible to find more time by eliminating a few time wasters, but that only works to a point.
 It would be counterproductive to take on new projects at the expense of necessary commitments.

 7) Value completion.
 On some level, I must be attaching more value to starting projects than to finishing them.
 Otherwise, I wouldn’t be in this situation.
 It likely stems from the fact that I just like to take things from the conceptual stage to the action stage.
 Like I said, I’m a starter, but now it’s time to become a finisher.
-Learning to attach significant value to completion is certainly a good place to begin.
+Learning to attach more enthusiasm to completion is certainly a good place to begin.

-What can you learn from my mistake!
+What can you learn from my undisciplined enthusiasm?

 A small change in the way we manage our focus can have a dramatic and lasting effect on our quality of life.
 In a very practical way, knowing this gives you an enormous amount of creative control over your personal reality.
 Putting these 7 action steps down in writing has empowered me to quickly begin creating even better results for my efforts.